Xunnamius/black-flag/README.md

   Black Flag makes this a formal invariant that will throw an error.

-- All yargs instances used by Black Flag use the same `yargs::help(...)` function (i.e. literally the same object in memory).
+- All yargs instances used by Black Flag use the same `yargs::help(...)` function.
 This means descendant commands and ancestor commands will always use the same `yargs::help(...)` settings, thus preserving the vanilla yargs behavior.

 - Since Black Flag is built from the ground up to be asynchronous, calling `yargs::parseSync` will throw immediately.
 [You shouldn't be calling the